jan1na/Bleeding-Detecting-on-Capsule-Endoscopy/README.md

 - **Augmentation:** Applied to bleeding class, but did not improve performance.

 ### Augmentation Usage
 Augmentation did not improve the results, but if you want to try it, just set *APPLY_AUGMENTATION* in the `model_finetuning.ipynb` to True.
-Of course you can also adjust the *AUGMENT_TIMES* parameter, that decides how many times the bleeding images are augmented, but by leaving it on 8, you balance out the bleeding and healthy images almost perfectly: `713 * 8 = 5.704 ~ 6161`.
+Of course you can also adjust the *AUGMENT_TIMES* parameter, that decides how many times the bleeding images are augmented.
+But by leaving it on 8, you balance out the bleeding and healthy images almost perfectly: `713 * 8 = 5.704 ~ 6161`.
 If you want to oversample the bleeding images you can instead choose 9 augmentations.

 ### Unresolvable Issue
 The validation and test sets contain multiple copies of images due to class augmentation, leading to repeated image evaluations.
 The validation and test sets still contain `AUGMENT_TIMES` times more images, even though augmentation is disabled for them.
 This issue remains unresolved.